spacemeshos/go-spacemesh/docs/tasks.md

 - Integrated rolling file logging https://github.com/natefinch/lumberjack with go-logging so we get proper rolling files logging - needed for long-running simulations.
 - Accounts support with locking/unlocking, persistence and passpharse kdf
 - Implement accounts and keystore files
+- Per node logging to console and to node-specific log files

 ## p2p implemented features
 - Swarm - peer management, low-level tcp network and connections
+- Partly done: node discovery protocol - connect to bootstrap node and to 5 random nodes on startup
 - Handshake protocol for secure and authenticated comm using a ECDH key exchange scheme
 - App-level p2p protocols support with full encryption and authorship auth - see ping
 - Pattern for app-level protocols using callback channels for processing responses to requests